nuvolaris/nuvolaris-documentation/Install_AWS_EKS.md

- # Launch an AWS EKS Cluster
+ # Install in an AWS EKS Cluster

+Before starting this guide you need an account in AWS and [configure CLI access](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

+## Create an AWS EKS cluster

+If you do not have already an EKS cluster for installing Nuvolaris, you need to create one.
 There are many ways to create an EKS cluster.
 In this guide we recommend using the [`eksctl`](httsp://eksctl.io) tool.

 Start [following this guide](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) to install it.